johmicrot/Coursera_Assignment/README.md

 * DockerFile -              Contains docker commands to create docker image
 * Linear_regression.py -    Main file that executes the single and multi-variable assignment.
-* supporting_functions.py - Contains the following functions
+* supporting_functions.py - For better organization I preferred to put all the functions into one file.
+Contains the following functions:
   * featureNormalize -      Normalizes data
   * computeCost -           Compute the cost for single and multiple features
   * gradientDescent -       Performs a specified number of gradient descent updates and returns the updated weights